 Students must take a comprehensive examination as part of the Program and degree requirements.
 This exam will take place in the Spring term of the second year of the CSD Graduate Program.
 The comprehensive examination is a summative assessment of the student's knowledge acquired throughout the entire CSD Graduate Program and content from throughout the Program will be represented.
+The comprehensive exam uses a case-based approach to allow students to demonstrate the use of the evidence-base, critical and flexible thinking, and the capacity to integrate new learning in clinical decision-making.
 Students must earn a passing grade on this examination as part of their graduation requirements.
 If a student fails the exam, they will be provided an opportunity to facilitate a passing grade through remediation.